fenago/pytest-quick-start-guide/python-testing-with-pytest/text-original.md

 it into ch3/tasks_proj/tests/conftest.py.

-2. Run the tests in Chapter 3.
+2. Run the tests in Lab 3.
 3. For tests that are really fast, 2x really fast is still really fast.
 Instead of

 2x, change the fixture to check for 0.1 second plus 2x the last duration.